jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

 ### 42 Rates of invalids' benefits
 (1) Subject to the provisions of this Act, the rate of the invalid's benefit payable to any beneficiary shall be the appropriate rate specified in clause 1 of Schedule 6 to this Act.
-(2) Despite Schedule 6, where a person who is married or in a civil union or in a de facto relationship (other than a person who has been means assessed under Part 4) is receiving long-term residential care in a hospital or rest home because he or she has a psychiatric, intellectual, physical, or sensory disability,— and section 83 does not apply to either rate of benefit.
+(2) Despite Schedule 6, where a person who is married or in a civil union or in a de facto relationship (other than a person who has been means assessed under Part 4) is receiving long-term residential care in a hospital or rest home because he or she has a psychiatric, intellectual, physical, or sensory disability,—and section 83 does not apply to either rate of benefit.
   (a) The rate of invalid's benefit payable to the person receiving those services is one-half of the appropriate rate specified in that Schedule; and
   (b) The rate of invalid's benefit payable to that person's spouse or partner (being a spouse or partner who is not receiving long-term residential care in a hospital or rest home) is the appropriate rate of an invalid's benefit that would be payable under this Act if he or she was entitled to that benefit in his or her own right and was single,—